mawkler/demicolon.nvim/README.md

 ### eyeliner.nvim integration

 [eyeliner.nvim](https://github.com/jinh0/eyeliner.nvim) can highlight unique letters in words when you press `t`/`T`/`f`/`F`.
-Here's my recommended configuration for using eyeliner.nvim together with demicolon.nvim
+Below is my recommended configuration for using eyeliner.nvim together with demicolon.nvim.

+**NOTE:** make sure to set `keymaps.horizontal_motions = false` in your demicolon setup if you want to use this config.

 ```lua
 return {